jalius/jwaim/README.md

 ```bash
 make
 ```
-rename settings-example.cfg to settings.cfg and modify settings to your liking.
+rename settings_example.cfg to settings.cfg and modify settings to your liking.

-run jwaim as super user:
+run jwaim as superuser:

 ```bash
 sudo ./jwaim